gvwilson/sensibleadventures/nardica/nardica.md

 she had school and sims and her tinkering to keep her busy.
 Being confined in harbor felt different.
-Knowing that Halley's streets and markets were *right there* was like an itch in her head that she couldn't scratch, and worrying about Honesty just made it worse.
+Knowing that Halley's streets and markets were *right there* was like an itch in her head that she couldn't scratch.
+Worrying about Honesty just made it worse, and knowing that Wales would let her use his gear felt like just another weight after what had happened to her little drone.

 Again and again she found herself on deck watching the Marines, hoping for a glimpse of her friend.
+She messaged Honesty's olders a couple of times, but all they could say was, "We're still waitin' to hear."

-There wasn't a lot of data about induction in the jungle, and what she did find had the orange tinge marking it as speculative or unsubstantiated.
+There wasn't a lot of data about induction in the jungle, and what she did find had an orange tinge marking it as speculative or unsubstantiated.
 She finally broke down and messaged Jeep.

 - Coupla days an' I was on my feet.